ActianCorp/integration-platform-docs/docs/zeenea-troubleshooting.md

 Version: 3
 ```

-If the issuer is an internal CA, you’ll need to retrieve the certification chain from the CA and manually add it to the conf/ folder (accepted format is PKCS12 or JKS).
+If the issuer is an internal CA, you’ll need to retrieve the certification chain from the CA and manually add it to the `conf/` folder (`PKCS12` or `JKS`).
 You’ll then have to manually edit the conf/application.conf file, and especially the following part:

 ```
 ################# TLS SPECIFIC TRUSTSTORE ##############